6. Treat Sinus Problems

 Antihistamine allergy medicines may help if your sinus problems are related to allergies.
 Over-the-counter antihistamines include cetirizine (Zyrtec), diphenhydramine (Benadryl, Genahist, and others), fexofenadine (Allegra) and loratadine (Claritin).
 If you have recurring allergy related sinus problems, talk to your doctor about getting an allergy skin test.

 Intranasal or oral steroids decrease inflammation (swelling) and mucus production in the lining of the nose.
 Nasal steroids can also treat nasal polyps that often cause obstruction.
 Most nasal steroids are available by prescription and include budesonide (Rhinocort), fluticasone propionate (Flonase), funisolide (Nasarel), and mometasone (Nasonex).
-One steroid spray -- Nasacort -- is available over the counter.
+Two steroid sprays -- Nasacort and Flonase -- are available over the counter.

 If medications don't help, your doctor may recommend you see a specialist.
 Sometimes, sinus surgery may help to remove polyps, scar tissue and adhesions in the nasal passages that are obstructing drainage.